 Located south of the Salar de Uyuni and north of the Atacama Desert of Chile, at an altitude of between 4200 and 6000 metres at some points, and set between the heights of the Andes, this is the most famous protected area in Bolivia.
 It is home to volcanoes, geysers, deserts, coloured lagoons and hot springs in a spectacular desert landscape.

-Home to 23 species of mammals and 80 species of birds such as flamingos, pumas, vicuñas, vizcachas, Andean foxes, ostriches, and llamas.
+Home to 23 species of mammals and 80 species of birds such as flamingos, pumas, vicuñas, vizcachas, Andean foxes, ostriches and llamas.
 The 190 species of plants and trees have had to adapt to the extreme environment of low temperatures and dryness and a lack of fresh water.
 It is an inhospitable place but is nonetheless full of beauty.

 The Laguna Blanca & Laguna Verde are connected by a narrow strait.
-The colors of the waters are determined by the minerals within them.
+The colours of the waters are determined by the minerals within them.
 In the White Lagoon, the whitish color is due to the high concentration of different minerals.
 Arsenic and lead confer the emerald color of the Green Lagoon and impede life due to its toxicity.
-They extend to the foot of the Licancabur volcano, which stands at 5868 meters in height.
+They extend to the foot of the Licancabur volcano, which stands at 5868 metres in height.

 ‘Colorada’ or Coloured Lagoon owes its vibrant appearance to the pigment of microscopic algae that live in its waters.
 The flamingos feed on them and nest in the lagoon.
 It is one of the few places in the world inhabited by three different species of flamingos: Chilean, with pink, orange and white plumage; Andean, deep red; and James, smaller and with a black and yellow beak.